End313234/clickup-wrapper/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I followed GitFlow pattern to create the branch
 - [ ] My code produces no warnings or errors in the console
-- [ ] Tests for the changes have been added / updated
-- [ ] Mocks fot the database have been added / updated

 ## PR Type